livetheoogway/forage/README.md

 ### What is it?

-A library that helps you build an in-memory search index, out of the data residing in your database.
+A library that helps you build an in-memory search index, out of the data residing in your database/persistence layer.
-This should be possible as long as you are able to pipe data out of the database, into your application.
+This should be possible as long as you are able to pipe data out of the persistence layer, into your application.

 ### Why is it required?